Hospital Massacre: Plot

-In 1961, an unpopular boy named Harold leaves a Valentine's Day card at the home of the beauty Susan Jeremy.
+In 1961, an unpopular boy named Harold Rusk leaves a Valentine's Day card at the home of the beauty Susan Jeremy.
 Susan and her friend David mock and crumple up the card, prompting an enraged Harold to break into the house and kill David by hanging him from a hatstand.

 Nineteen years later, Susan is divorced, has a daughter, and a new boyfriend named Jack.
 On Valentine's Day, Susan has Jack take her to a hospital to pick up the results of a standard physical exam, which her new health insurance plan has requested.
 On the way into the building, she is observed from a window by a man in surgical garb.
-The man strokes a photograph of a young Susan, and sabotages the elevator Susan boards in order to delay her while he kills the doctor who has her paperwork, which the murderer tampers with.
-A janitor finds the doctor's body, and has his face dunked into a sink full of acid by the killer.
+The man strokes a photograph of a young Susan, and sabotages the elevator Susan boards in order to delay her while he kills Dr. Jacobs, the doctor who has her paperwork, which the murderer tampers with.
+A janitor later finds Dr. Jacobs' body, and has his face dunked into a sink full of acid by the murderer after trying to follow him into a nearby storeroom.

-While looking for the doctor, Susan coerces a friendly intern named Harry into getting her results, which Harry notices are abnormal, prompting him to bring them and Susan to Doctor Saxon.
+While looking for her doctor, Susan coerces a friendly intern named Harry into getting her results, which Harry notices are abnormal, prompting him to bring them and Susan to Doctor Saxon.
 The peculiarities of Susan's paperwork (which the murderer further sabotages after killing a pair of laboratory workers) cause Doctors Saxon and Beam to order that she be detained for observation.
 Harry uncovers evidence suggesting that someone is pulling a "con job" on Susan, but he disappears after promising Susan he will straighten things out.
-Jack, who had fallen asleep in his car while waiting for Susan, enters the hospital to look for her, and is lured to an empty hospital room by the killer, who beckons him.
+Jack, who had fallen asleep in his car while waiting for Susan, enters the hospital to look for her, only to find her during her first escape attempt and subsequently waits for her after the doctors find and reprimand her.
+While he waits, he is lured to an empty hospital room by the killer via a phone call, who then beckons him.
 Behind a curtain, Jack finds the corpse of one of the nurses before the killer decapitates him with an electric orthopedic saw.